 Management is responsible for the other information.
-The other information comprises the information, included in annual management discussion, other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in annual management discussion.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 We obtained annual management discussion prior to the date of this auditor's report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in this auditor's report.
+We have nothing to report in this regard.
 We have nothing to report in this regard.